eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/class.md

         /* declarations of class members */
     }

+If a class is declared without using the `satisfies` keyword, it does not _directly_ inherit any interfaces.
+However, it may indirectly inherit interfaces via its superclass.

-`&` is used as the separator between satisfied interfaces because `C` is satisfying a type, the
+`&` is used as the separator between satisfied interfaces because `C` is being defined as a subtype of the
 [intersection type](../type#intersection_types) `I1&I2`.

 ### Enumerated classes

 The subclasses of an `abstract` class can be constrained to a list of named classes or toplevel anonymous classes using the `of` clause.
-If the class `C` is permitted only two direct subclasses `S1` and `S2` its declaration would look like this:
+If the class `C` is permitted only two direct subclasses, `S1` and `S2`, its declaration would look like this:

 <!-- try: -->
     abstract class C() of S1 | S2 {